1973–74 Football League: First Division

-It was a successful final season at the First Division's two leading clubs for their long-serving and highly successful managers who had both transformed their clubs on and off the field during lengthy reigns lasting more than a decade.
+1973 - 74 was the final season for the long-serving managers of two of the First Division's leading clubs.
+Both are regarded as having transformed their clubs on and off the field during lengthy reigns lasting more than a decade.
 Don Revie guided Leeds United to the title before calling time of 13 years as manager at Elland Road to take charge of the England team.
 Bill Shankly announced his retirement as Liverpool manager after 15 years after they finished second in the league and triumphed 3–0 over Newcastle United in the FA Cup Final.

 Despite the controversial resignation of manager Brian Clough in October, Derby County finished third after their former player Dave Mackay returned to the Baseball Ground as Clough's successor.
 Ipswich Town continued to thrive among the First Division's leading company by finishing fourth in their fifth campaign under Bobby Robson.
 Stoke City enjoyed another strong season, finishing fifth, with England goalkeeper Peter Shilton keeping opposition strikers at bay after his predecessor Gordon Banks retired due to an eye injury suffered in a car crash.
 Burnley enjoyed a strong return to the First Division after two seasons away by finishing sixth.

 Manchester United's 36-year spell in the First Division ended in relegation, while their cross-city rivals finished 14th and were beaten in the Football League Cup final by Wolverhampton Wanderers.
 Southampton's eight-year spell in the First Division ended in relegation despite 21 goals from the division's top scorer Mick Channon and a change of manager from Ted Bates to Lawrie McMenemy before Christmas.
 Norwich City's second season among the elite ended in relegation.